 - Has done everything “right” to lose weight and it hasn’t worked

 - Is diabetic (however, you should be monitored by your physician), pre-diabetic, and/or is showing signs of insulin resistance

 - Diagnosed with epilepsy/seizures or other neurological disorders

 And finally, I don’t agree with many at this point that keto is a lifelong way of eating.
-But I do think it’s a great and temporary way of resetting your body and healing specific ailments.
+But I do think that it appears to be a great and temporary way of resetting your body and healing specific ailments.
 There is a lot more research supporting this than was previously available.

 So What’s Next for Me?

 Overall, I couldn’t be more happy with my results.
 And the best part?
-When we were done with the two week challenge I didn’t freak out and eat pizza/ice cream/all the foods afterwards (like I’d done previously with every other diet).
-Because I had absolutely no urge to!
-I just kept on eating how I was the past two weeks.
+When we were done with the two-week challenge I didn’t freak out and eat pizza/ice cream/all the foods afterward (like I’d done previously with every other diet).
+I had absolutely no urge to!
+I just kept on eating how I was the previous two weeks.

 This diet literally gave me back my self-control.